TOPLLab/topllab.github.io/warduino/guide/examples/blink.md

 ```
 :::

-The above primitives supply 5 volts to the LED anode, turning the LED on.
+Here, the `digitialWrite` primitive makes the microcontroller supply 5 volts to the LED anode, turning the LED on.
 Next we want to turn the LED off, by bringing the pin back to 0 volts.

 ::: code-group